Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Optional input files**

 **Gff files of the TSSs:** If you want to detect the UTR-derived sRNAs, it is necessary to input TSS information.
-It is for the detection of 5'UTR-derived sRNA and interCDS-derived sRNA.
 If you don't want to detect UTR-derived sRNAs, TSS information still can be provided as a filter.
 We strongly recommend input this file.

-**Gff files of processing sites:** For checking the sRNAs which reveal ends with processing sites.
+**Gff files of processing sites:** For checking the sRNAs which end with processing sites.
 Moreover, Some 3'UTR-derived and interCDS-derived sRNA candidates start from processing sites not TSSs.
 If you don't want to detect UTR-derived sRNAs, This information still can be provided to increase the accuracy, especially for some long non-coding regions.
 We strongly recommend input this file if you want to detect UTR-derived sRNAs.

+.. _promoter_table:
-**Promoter tables:** Information of the promoter motifs can be used for prioritizing sRNA candidates via comparing promoters with sRNA and sRNA coverage.
+**Promoter tables:** Information of the promoter motifs can be used for prioritizing sRNA candidates via promoters and sRNA coverage.
 The format should be as following:

 ===========  ============  ==========  =======
-strain       TSS_position  TSS_strand  Motif
+Strain       TSS_position  TSS_strand  Motif
 -----------  ------------  ----------  -------
 NC_000915.1  237118        \-          MOTIF_1
 NC_000915.1  729009        \-          MOTIF_1
 ===========  ============  ==========  =======

 First row is header of the table, the last column is the name of motif/promoter.
-If subcommand ``promoter`` was used for detecting promoter, the table will be generated automatically.
+If subcommand ``promoter`` was implemented before, the table will be generated automatically.
 Please refer to the section :ref:`promoter`.

 - **Filers with the corresponding input files and tools**

 There are some filters which can improve the prediction.
-Following is the filter name with the required files and tools.
+The user can assign the information to remove false positive.
+If the information is not assigned to be a filter, it still can input to the module.
+Then, the information will be shown in the output files, but this information is not considered as a filter.
+For example, if terminator association is not assigned to be a filter, the user still can specify the path of terminator gff files.
+The associated terminators will be shown in output gff files and tables, but the sRNA candidates which are not associated with terminators will still be included.
+Following is the filter names with the required files and tools.

-**Secondary structure:** Remove the false positives by checking the folding energy change of secondary structure.
+**Secondary structure:** Remove the false positive by checking the folding energy change of secondary structure.

 	**Required tools:**